-Top news: Mayawati blames alliance between SP and BSP for UP poll drubbing, say reports
+Top news: Kerala college student confirmed to be infected with Nipah virus

 The biggest stories of the day.

-Akhilesh Yadav has said the Samajwadi Party will fight for social justice along with the Bahujan Samaj Party, just hours after BSP chief Mayawati reportedly blamed the Samajwadi Party for the “poor performance” of the alliance.
+The Kerala government confirmed that a 23-year-old college student admitted at a private hospital in Ernakulam has tested positive for the Nipah infection.

-The Indian government rejected the Organisation of Islamic Cooperation’s reference to Jammu and Kashmir and said the organisation had no “locus standi” in matters related to the state.
+Meanwhile, the Indian government rejected the Organisation of Islamic Cooperation’s reference to Jammu and Kashmir and said the organisation had no “locus standi” in matters related to the state.

-Meanwhile, politicians in Tamil Nadu and Telangana welcomed the Centre’s decision to revise the draft version of the National Education Policy that many had objected to for recommending that Hindi be made a mandatory subject in non-Hindi speaking states.

 Live updates